sbahar619/container-app-operator/doc/user-guide.md

   - `capacity`: Storage size (e.g., `200Gi`)

 **Functional Requirements**:
-- The nfspvc-operator must be installed in the cluster.
 - Volume names must match those referenced in `volumeMounts` within the container spec.
-- Knative must be configured to support persistent volumes.

 ### `sources`